Programme of Science in Society

 A. A minimum of 15 EC scientific Master courses, to be approved by the Examination Board.
 Master courses at the Faculty of Science are automatically approved, with the exception of courses offered within the societal specialisations (SMI and SIS);

-B. A research project* of minimally 29 EC (NWI-MOL501A), including practical work, report, presentation, and optional specialisation courses relevant to the internship (max.
-6 EC);
+B. A research project* of minimally 29 EC (NWI-MOL502A), including practical work, report, presentation, and optional specialisation courses relevant to the internship (max.
+6 EC); If you take courses you can subtract these ec's from the internship (e.g. 26 ec internship + 3 ec course).

 This research project can be done on any research department available to Molecular Sciences students.